We want all visitors to this website and app to find helpful information.

 What we are doing to improve accessibility

-6. Ensuring text is legible and easy to read.
+• making sure the writing is clear and easy to read.

 Reporting accessibility problems